 Visitors can view artifacts from current excavations, lab projects or research, and a few of our most popular finds, displayed in two glass cases and an array of tabletop exhibits.

 Mercy Street Uncovered: Archaeology in Civil War Alexandria.
 Explore artifacts discovered from during excavations of the remains of a Civil War hospital and privy.
-Don’t miss the special self-guided Civil War Hospital walking tour.
+Learn more about Alexandria's Civil War Hospitals, and don’t miss the special self-guided Civil War Hospital walking tour.

 - The Account of Colonel Ellsworth showcases an original May 26, 1861 edition of the New-York Tribune detailing Ellsworth’s death in Alexandria, the first conspicuous casualty and the first Union officer killed in the Civil War.
 A Peeps diorama depicts the event.